To the left is a picture of what your skimmer box will look like once the

 skimmer box and into a large, mesh net.
 This net will trap any large debris

-check valve assembly which connects the pump to the flex pipe that pumps
+check valve assembly which connects the pump to the flex pipe that runs

 In the picture to the right, the skimmer box lid is in the place where we're going to